demisto/content/Packs/Rapid7AppSec/Integrations/Rapid7AppSec/README.md

 ### app-sec-scan-platform-event-list

 ***
-List the platform events from a Scan.
+List the platform events from a scan.
 Platform logs are broader in scope and usually cover various activities and events related to the platform hosting the security scanning tool.

 #### Base Command